 Now, I’m not suggesting that this behavior is a characteristic of all narcissists.
 But, it’s not surprising, that so many partners and family members have a lot to say about their experiences with narcissists in the kitchen.
 When the narcissist’s combination of pathological selfishness, and the need for control, and dominance rear their ugly heads, it all too often can be seen in their behaviors concerning one of our most precious resources –food.

 Narcissists are control freaks, and their need for control often extends into the bellies of those around them.
 Living with the self-appointed food patrol is nothing short of grueling.
-The refrigerator can feel more like a battlefield when you open the door, and cautiously attempt to navigate the contents on the shelves, trying to recall the limits of the narcissist’s Mine and Not Yours boundary system.
+The refrigerator can feel more like a battlefield when you open the door, and cautiously attempt to navigate the contents on the shelves, trying to recall the limits of the narcissist’s Mine and Not yours boundary lines.
 Even children, are expected not to cross enemy lines and are severely penalized for any attempts at trespassing.
-For many people who have lived with a narcissist, the experiences of love, nurturing, and sharing are unfamiliar, especially in relation to food.
+For many people who have lived with a narcissist, the experiences of love, nurturing, and sharing are unfamiliar, especially around food.

 Eating is essential to our very survival.
 When we eat, we are ensuring our continued existence.
 We are making ourselves a priority by engaging in the act of self-love and care.
 Narcissists don’t want their partners, and family members, to act with self-love.
 Self-love promotes feelings of importance, and independence, which threatens the narcissist’s need to be the reigning superior.